 Before attending law school, Meghan served as a Teach for America Corps Member in Houston, Texas, where she worked as an elementary school teacher and was named Teacher of the Year for her school in 2004.

-Meghan is a member of the board of trustees of the Baltimore Design School, serves on the board of directors of The Intersection, and volunteers as a mentor with the Collegebound Foundation.
-She was recently named one of 2019's "Leading Women" by The Daily Record.
+Meghan serves on several boards and volunteers as a mentor with the Collegebound Foundation.
+She was named one of 2019's "Leading Women" by The Daily Record.

 Civic and Charitable Service

 - Baltimore Design School, Board of Trustees (2019 – present)